Wget and long filenames [Vulnerability]

 Recently taking a pen-testing course made me realize that security is such an important topic in software design, more so than I ever realized.
 Being a professional programmer for the last 15 years and attaining both undergraduate and graduate degrees in computer science helped me find only the basics of security.
-It took getting into the weeds and actually learning exploits to realize the woes of security flaws and in some cases these flaws are added on purpose to solve a problem and in turn end up adding a security risk.
+It took getting into the weeds to realize the woes of security flaws and in some cases these flaws are added on purpose (a feature request, where buggy code gets quickly added) to solve a problem and in turn end up adding a security risk.
 I guess in that case the feature was more important than the potential security risk.

-In this post I want to highlight one flaw that I recently found while practicing on a practice virtual machine.
-In no way I am claiming discovery of the flaw, on the contrary, the box creator actually baked it into a test machine to test others to find it.
+In this post I want to highlight one flaw that I recently found in a test environment.
+In no way I am claiming discovery of the flaw, on the contrary, the test virtual machine creator actually baked it into a the machine to test others ability to find it.
 The reason I am writing about it is because I couldn’t find anything online that talks about this particular gotcha.

 Wget had a couple serious vulnerabilities identified recently, one of which was that wget allowed for arbitrary filename change if the resource being downloaded was redirected across a different scheme.
 In practice this would mean an HTTP or HTTPS resource returning a redirect to an FTP resource, the name that would be downloaded would be the FTP resource name .
 This has since been fixed and is not an issue for Wget 1.8+, that being said, there is a slightly different intended feature which causes a similar issue in modern wget.